 where $G_{ij}$ is a kernel function that weighs the influence that individuals from species $j$ exert on the growth rate of species $i$ when they are at a distance $\rvert x-x' \rvert $ \citep{Murray2002V2}.
 Because $\widetilde{\rho}_{ij}$ are average densities, all the interaction kernels that we consider are normalized.
 Non-normalized kernels would only add a constant to $\tilde{\rho}_{ij}$ that can be absorbed by the corresponding $h_{ij}$ parameter without affecting our results qualitatively.
 These nonlocal terms represent, for example, competition for resources that are acquired by individuals within a finite neighborhood or direct interference mediated by forces that have a non-zero range of action \citep{Schenk2006, Granato2019}.
 For example, in plant communities, the nonlocal terms could account for root-mediated competition for resources.
 Local competition could represent competition for space during plant establishment or competition for light, assuming that the size of the canopy is negligible compared to the range of the root system.

 For all the analyses that follow, we consider normalized top-hat kernel functions for the sake of mathematical simplicity.
-This is equivalent to assuming that individuals interact with each other with the same intensity if they are within the interaction range.
-For an interaction range between species $i$ and $j$, $R_{ij}$ this kernel is given by:
+This is equivalent to assuming that individuals interact with each other with the same intensity if the distance between them is below a threshold value.
+We refer to this threshold value setting the maximum distance at which two individuals interact with each other as the interaction range.
+For two species, $i$ and $j$, with interaction range $R_{ij}$, the kernel function is given by: